Matt3141592/Discord-Server-Bot/README.md

-# Discord bot that assists with the running of a server with 10k+ users
+# Discord bot that assists with the running of a server with atleast 10 users